SiwonP/bob/README.md

   to send the html files to a distant server.
 * Consider adding configuration files for some/all posts (if they need special javascript included e.g. MathJax, AJAX, sockets ...).
-* Design a makefile to install the script on the bin directory for an easy access on the command line.